Uniformizing complex ODEs and applications: Applications to complete vector fields

 \subsection{Ends of solutions of complete polynomial vector fields on $\C^n$}

 This first application concerns Theorem~\ref{introducelabel4}.
 Consider a complete polynomial vector field $X$ defined on $\C^n$.
 Set $X=\sum_{i=0}^d X_i$ where $X_i$ stands for the homogeneous component of degree~$i$ of $X$.
 To keep as much as possible the notations used in the previous sections, the foliation associated to $X$ will be denoted by $\cald$ whereas $\fol$ will stand for the foliation associated to the top-degree homogeneous component $X_d$.
-We shall always assume that $d \geq 2$.
+Throughout what follows, the degree~$d$ is supposed to be at least~$2$.

 Recall that both foliations $\cald$ and $\fol$ admit holomorphic extensions to $\C P(n)$ and these extensions are also denoted by $\cald$ and $\fol$.

 \begin{lema} The homogeneous vector field $X_d$ is not a multiple of the radial vector field